pvdz/preval/tests/cases/string_escapes/packer_base_3.md

 ## Todos triggered

-- (todo) - at least one of the call args to
+- (todo) Support this ident in isFree CallExpression: $string_replace
 - (todo) can we always safely clone ident refs in this case?
 - (todo) objects in isFree check
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope